How to start (and build) an emergency fund

 An emergency fund is money in a bank account that’s set aside for unplanned expenses, such as an unanticipated dental or medical bill or home or auto repairs.
 An emergency fund can also help you weather a loss of income from job loss or extended illness.

-Serving as a financial cushion, an emergency fund helps you breathe easier, knowing you can handle life’s curveballs without going into debt.
+Serving as a financial cushion, an emergency fund helps you handle life’s curveballs without going into debt.
 It reduces the need to rely on high-interest credit cards or costly personal loans to pay for sudden expenses.

 Why an emergency fund is so important